datahubio/blog/what-is-next-enhancing-dataset-discovery-and-providing-core-data-for-the-world.md

 authors: [Anuar Ustayev]
 ---

 In the world of data, accessibility and quality are crucial.
-As we move into the next phase of DataHub.io, our goal is to make it the go-to place for finding core and popular datasets.
+As we move into the next phase of DataHub.io, our goal is to make it the go-to place for finding essential and popular datasets.
 Alongside that, we're building a seamless experience for data publishers to upload and showcase their datasets.
 Over time, we envision this evolving into a vibrant data marketplace.

 ## Our Focus for the Next 3-6 Months